Dany Bahar

 About Me

 Dany Bahar is an Israeli and Venezuelan economist.
-He is a Senior Fellow and Director of the Migration Program at the Center for Global Development, a Washington DC think tank.
+He is currently a Senior Fellow and Director of the Migration Program at the Center for Global Development, a Washington DC think tank.
 He holds a PhD in Public Policy from Harvard University.

 Scroll to explore my journey